themeteorchef/holiday-wish-list/holiday-wish-list.md

 };
 ```

 What in the _blue blazes_?
 Deep breaths.
 This looks like a lot, but it's pretty straightforward.
 The first thing to call out is at the very bottom.
-Notice that instead of turning a single method here, we're setting our module namespace equal to an _object_.
+Notice that instead of returning a single method here, we're setting our module namespace equal to an _object_.
 What this achieves is what we just saw back in our `list` template's logic.
 By returning an object, we can expose multiple methods within this file.
 As we can see here, we're trying to expose our `dragDrop` method and our `updateListItemOrder` method separately.

 It may seem a bit foreign, but if we call `Modules.client.dragDrop.setIndexes()`, we're technically calling `Modules.client.dragDrop.updateListItemOrder()`.
 The name changes here are just to keep our methods a bit shorter.
 Pay attention to the mapping here and how our arguments are passing through.
 See it?
 This is _really_, really useful when a module contains more than one method that you can benefit from using publicly.